mhibx/wazuh-security-monitoring-lab/investigations/incident-05-account-discovery-net-user-powershell.md

 - `local_rules.xml` was being loaded
 - The correct parent rule was `92033`
-- The correct field path was `win.eventdata.parentImage`
+- The relevant Sysmon fields were present in the event
 - The custom rule could successfully match the event

-The final working regex field was placed on a single line:
+The final PowerShell parent condition was placed on a single line:

 ```xml
 <field name="win.eventdata.parentImage" type="pcre2">(?i)\\powershell(?:\.exe)?$</field>